relativitydev/relativity-trace-documentation/docs/user_guide/reporting/exporting.md

 {:toc}

 ---
+## Overview
+Exporting can be helpful to produce data for an audit or regulator, or for specific stakeholder reporting in business intelligence systems like PowerBI, Tableau, or Qlik.

 ## Ad-Hoc Exporting
 Data can be exported directly from a [View]({{ site.baseurl }}{% link docs/user_guide/review/views.md %}) using the [Mass Export to File](https://help.relativity.com/RelativityOne/Content/Relativity/Mass_operations/Mass_export_to_file.htm) mass action.
 This can be a quick way to export everything from metadata to raw native files.